nvtkaszpir/prusa-connect-camera-script/README.md

 Use v4l2-ctl to get the list of available resolutions that camera provides and then update it in the env var configs.
 Test changes.
 Notice that Prusa Connect has file size limit something about 8MB of the image uploaded.

+## Performance

+- Raspberry Pi Zero W is able to process CSI camera (Rpi Cam v2) and USB 2k camera but it has load average about 1.4, and CPU is quite well utilized, so you may need to decrease resolution per camera to see how it goes.
+- ffdshow is usually noticeably slow and cpu intensive.